Ladder99/ladder99/docs/source/setting-up-devices.rst

 Ladder99 comes with a print & apply machine as an example, defined in ``setups/ccs-pa`` - let's try that out.

-First, make sure you've set the environment variables as in the previous page -
+First, make sure you've set the environment variables as on the previous page -

    .. code:: console